 Dr. Brandi Bethke serves as Laboratory Director and Research Faculty at the Oklahoma Archeological Survey, University of Oklahoma.
 Her research focuses on interactions between humans, animals, and the landscape in the North American Plains from the late precontact period to the present day through the integration of zooarchaeology, ethnohistory, geospatial analysis, and theory and methods derived from Collaborative Indigenous Archaeology.
 She is especially interested in the responses of Native American communities to European contact and the long-term consequences of settler colonialism.
 Her SAROI fellowship project was developed collaboratively with the Wichita and Affiliated Tribes and will utilize a combination of ethnography, archival research, and low-impact archaeological recording methods (non-collection survey, 3D-modeling and photogrammetry, geospatial mapping, geophysics, and small, targeted excavations) to record late nineteenth and early twentieth century farmsteads, camps, and dance grounds on allotted lands near Anadarko, Oklahoma.
 These places were and continue to be significant to the community and are critical for documenting how the Wichita people countered land-based assimilation efforts through the maintenance, creation, and adaption of their own community gathering spaces during the Allotment period.

-Dr. B Charles is a bioarchaeologist and adjunct Assistant Professor of Anthropology at the State University of New York at Binghamton.
+Dr. B Charles is a bioarchaeologist and Postdoctoral Researcher at the University of Wisconsin Milwaukee.
 Their research focuses on nonadults at the historic-period Milwaukee County Poor Farm Cemetery (Wauwatosa, Wisconsin).
 B’s work contributes to the ongoing identification of individuals recovered from unnamed graves in effort to humanize those buried there and reassociate the dead with surviving kin.
 They are interested in pre- and postnatal skeletal growth and development with relation to maternal health, and they apply biocultural approaches to investigate gender and the medicalization of childbirth at the turn of the 20th century.
 As a SAROI fellow, B will cultivate skills in micro-computed tomography (microCT) to investigate the microstructures of infant long bones and differentiate healthy new bone growth from pathological, reactive growth.
 This non-destructive assessment will aid in identifying periods of metabolic stress during pregnancy and underlying maternal conditions that contribute to perinatal and infant mortality.